Curate DataFrames and AnnDatas¶

 • mapping var_index on Gene.ensembl_gene_id

-→ fix typos, remove non-existent values, or save terms via .add_new_from('var_index')
+→ fix typo, remove non-existent value, or save term via .add_new_from_var_index()

 False